GSIS Building

 The GSIS Building is the headquarters of the Government Service Insurance System (GSIS), the corporation that handles social security of the employees of the government of the Philippines.
-Located in Pasay, it is also the seat of the Senate.
+Located in Pasay, it is also the seat of the Commission on Appointments (CA) and Senate.

 Old building

 The original headquarters of the GSIS was on Arroceros Street, Manila.
 Built in 1957, it was designed by Federico Ilustre.
 Gerald Lico said that it "adhered to a stylistic tendency that stood at the intersection between Neoclassical and modern aesthetics" in his book Arkitekturang Filipino.

+Assassination of former governor Juan Alberto

+On September 18, 1967, former Catanduanes governor Juan M. Alberto was at the GSIS building when he was assassinated by an unknown gunman.
+Alberto had been waiting for an elevator at the building's ground floor when the gunman shot him in the head at close range and fled the scene, with witnesses claiming to have seen him escape with two other accomplices.
+The National Bureau of Investigation, the Manila Police District and the Criminal Investigation Service soon named a distant relative of Salvador Rodolfo Sr. as the prime suspect in Alberto's assassination, with the number of suspects increasing to four after nine days of investigation.

+Planned demolition

 In 2017, it was reported it much of the structure will be demolished, save for the facade.
 The Manila Hall of Justice will be built in its place.
 Two years earlier, it was proposed to be used as a homeless shelter.
+Although the eighth groundbreaking for the new building was done in 2012, no actual construction happened until 2019.
+The Supreme Court said that the new building will be built by June 2022.
+In December 2024, the Supreme Court said that construction will begin on the first quarter of 2025; the delay was due to a design flaw that found in the original plans.

 New building

 The new headquarters in Pasay was designed by Jorge Ramos.
 The Senate transferred to the GSIS Building in 1997, after sitting at the Old Congress Building in Manila.
 President Joseph Estrada, comparing the Old Congress Building and the GSIS building, said that the latter looks like a bank, while the former had character and ambiance.